Choose the right heating for you and your family

 Most people use electricity, gas or wood to heat their homes.
 Newer heating systems are more energy efficient and can reduce your power bills, while simple actions can make your existing heating options more efficient.

-Types of heater on the EECA Energywise website has an overview of the pros and cons of different heating systems.
+Types of heaters on the Gen Less website has an overview of the pros and cons of different heating systems.

 Choosing a heater on the Consumer NZ website is a comparison of the cost of different heaters and fuels (Note: You must subscribe to Consumer NZ to read it).